ring sling with overlapping pleat shoulder

 The technique is similar for the cradle hold with the baby's head on the same side as the rings, but you will want to start with her head at least 4" from the rings, to avoid having them touch her head when the sling is fully adjusted.
 It's also a little easier to do a semi-sitting position with her head on the ring side. |

-You can nurse with the baby on either side relative to the rings; smaller-breasted women may prefer to nurse on the ring side, while larger-breasted women may prefer the opposite.
+You can nurse with the baby on either side relative to the rings; smaller-breasted people may prefer to nurse on the ring side, while larger-breasted people may prefer the opposite.
 Being the latter, I don't have pictures of the former, but the technique will be essentially the same.
 Cradle the baby with her head away from the rings.
 Pull the sling around her, so that her feet stick out the end (tiny infants may keep their feet in the sling, but Sophia is 6 weeks old in these pictures and is already too long for that).
 Adjust the fabric around her bottom and sides so that she is secure. |

 ![]() |

-You may want to cover the baby's head with the sling in order to keep her secure, but if you will be holding her with your non-dominant arm, it's not strictly necessary.
+You may want to cover the back of your baby's head with the sling in order to keep her secure, but if you will be holding her with your non-dominant arm, it's not strictly necessary.
 Tighten the sling until you are both comfortable.
 It will probably be significantly tighter than in the normal cradle hold.
 You may need to loosen the lower edge while tightening the upper edge.
 It is a good idea to practice this while sitting down, for safety's sake. |

 ![]() |